With just 4 net carbs per serving, this keto pumpkin spice ice cream can be an occasional indulgence on your keto diet.

 The result is a cool, creamy, delectable keto pumpkin spice ice cream that is sure to be a hit in your home.
 And not just with those on the keto diet!

 A word of caution, pumpkin does contain natural sugars and therefore this low carb pumpkin spice ice cream recipe may not fit YOUR specific macros if you follow a very strict ketogenic diet.
-4 net carbs applies to a small serving of this ice cream.
+4 net carbs apply to a small serving of this ice cream.

 Scroll down to peek at the nutrition information that I provide as an estimate.